 The College prohibits retaliation against any person who makes a good faith complaint of discrimination of harassment and retaliation against any person who in good faith cooperates in an investigation of alleged harassment or discrimination.

 Resolving Concerns with General College Staff, Programs, Departments, and Organizations

-You are encouraged to discuss your concerns with your career education advisor.
+You are encouraged to discuss your concerns with your Disability Services advisor.
 Your advisor can assist you in resolving concerns by clarifying your concerns and facilitating communication with the staff person, program, department, or organization.
 Any concerns that are not resolved must be reported to the Director of Student Services.
 Use the ADA Complaint Procedure link on the Disability Services main page to learn more about filing a formal complaint.

 Resolving Discrimination Concerns Outside of the College

 You may file an external complaint of disability discrimination with the U.S. Department of Education's Office for Civil Rights.